 Weather

 The port of Dublin is 2 km from the centre of the city.
 Ships usually dock at Alexandra Pier.
-Smaller boats can go up the River Liffey.Travelling around the port of Dublin
+Smaller boats can go up the River Liffey.Travelling around the Dublin Cruise Port

 Shuttles are usually offered by the cruise line (cost to be expected) and drop you at the Tinity College.
 The majority of points of interest are within walking distance of Trinity College.